Ashu Adhikari

 Awedyssey: VR for promoting and enhancing well-being

 We are investigating and creating a new virtual reality (VR) experience, 'Awedyssey', for the promotion and enhancement of well-being.
-Today, digital technology pervasively intersects with our daily lives, and VR stands out as a digital tool capable of fostering adaptive coping and resilience skills, and authentic social connection.
-We welcome queries from potential collaborators and members of...
+Today, digital technology pervasively intersects with our daily lives, and VR stands out as a digital tool capable of fostering positive emotion like awe, self-transcendence, and authentic social connection.
+Connecting with nature is very important for our mental...

 Autoethnographic Close Reading of Self-transcendent VR Experiences